 Recently, a growing segment of people have shown interest in digital horse racing through platforms such as Zed Run.
 The platform uses virtual horses that are NFTs, or non-fungible tokens, and their owners can compete in simulated races and even breed their horses as a way to earn money.
 The races are based on an algorithm that generates 10,000 different random races and then chooses one for that specific race.

-These digital horses can be purchased on the platform using cryptocurrency (you can find plenty of horses for about $10, while others will cost millions).
+These digital horses can be purchased on the platform using cryptocurrency (you can find plenty of horses for less than $50, while others will cost millions).
 Races, which can be entered for small fees, are run several times throughout the day.
 Some think digital horse racing will be the first major sport in the metaverse.

 Bred horses gradually lose their breeding ability the more offspring they produce, while so-called Genesis breed horses have unlimited breeding ability.
 There will only ever be 38,000 Genesis horses in the Zed ecosystem, according to Zed Run.

 Investing in racehorses is a risky endeavor that’s unlikely to be profitable for the majority of investors.
 But if the sport is a passion of yours and you can afford to make a lifestyle investment with a low or nonexistent expected return, it can be a fun hobby.
 With shares of horses now available, it is easier than ever to make an investment.

 If you’re looking for more traditional investments, such as stocks, mutual funds and ETFs, here are some tips for how to get started.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.